Hakone Travel Guide | Discover Hakone’s Attractions, Access, and Top Sightseeing Spots - GTN MAGAZINE

 Hakone Ginyu ryokan with valley view

-Atsugi IC → Odawara-Atsugi Road → Route 1 → Miyanoshita (about 50 min)
+From Atsugi IC: Odawara-Atsugi Road → Route 1 → Miyanoshita (approx. 50 min.)

-Tokyo Station → Shinkansen → Odawara → Hakone Tozan Railway (40 min) or bus (15 min) → Miyanoshita
+Tokyo Station → Shinkansen → Odawara → Hakone Tozan Railway (approx. 40 min.) or bus (approx. 15 min.) → Miyanoshita

 Hakone Kowakien Ten-yu